risc0/risc0-foundry-template/README.md

 To build your application, you'll need to make changes in three folders:
 - write the code you want proven in the [methods] folder
 - write the on-chain part of your project in the [contracts] folder
-- write the Rust interface of your contract in the [cli] folder
+- write the guest interface in the [cli] folder

 Then, you're ready to [deploy your project]. <br/>